Guy Lapointe: Coaching and scouting

-Following his retirement, Lapointe became general manager of the Longueuil Chevaliers of the Quebec Major Junior Hockey League, followed by a stint as associate coach with the Quebec Nordiques.
+Following his retirement from playing, Lapointe became general manager of the Longueuil Chevaliers of the Quebec Major Junior Hockey League, followed by a stint as associate coach with the Quebec Nordiques.
 He later served as an assistant coach and later as a scout with the Calgary Flames.

-He is currently the Chief Amateur scout with the Minnesota Wild, a position he has held since the franchise's inception.
+He was the Chief Amateur scout with the Minnesota Wild, a position he has held from the franchise's inception in 2000 to 2020.